adriancmiranda/Proto/README.md

 ```

-See this usage [here](http://output.jsbin.com/kehate "You'll need open the browser console to see him in action") You'll need open the browser console to see him in action
+See this usage [here](http://output.jsbin.com/kehate "You'll need open the browser console to see him in action").
+You'll need open the browser console to see him in action

 [![Sample][sample_img]][sample_url]